Colonel Blotto Game for Secure State Estimation in Interdependent Critical Infrastructure: ICI Security Resource Allocation as a Colonel Blotto Game

-\end{proof} Theorem \ref{TheoremBlo} provides a condition for the SCs to apply the solution of Proposition \ref{proposition1} to our Colonel Blotto game, under the more general constraint on resources in \eqref{expres}.
-The following corollary proves that, in an ICI with a large number of SCs, the normalized values of SCs, $ \phi_i $, can be approximated such that the condition in Theorem \ref{TheoremBlo} can be satisfied. \begin{corollary} If there exists $ 0<\phi<1 $ such that $ \phi_i\simeq\iota_i\phi $ where $ \iota_i $ is an integer number for $ i=1,\dots,N $, then as long as $ \max_i\{\iota_i\}<2^N $, then the solution of the General Lotto game in Proposition \ref{proposition1} constitutes an MSNE for the Colonel Blotto game under the resource constraints in \eqref{expres}. \end{corollary} In this section, we derived two key theorems.
+In this section, we derived two key theorems.
 Theorem \ref{Theoreminterdependence} highlights the importance of interdependence in the security analysis and proves that the defender cannot minimize the state estimation error by allocating resources to a single CI.
 Moreover, we characterized the solution of our Colonel Blotto game for the ICI model in Theorem \ref{TheoremBlo} and we derived the expected estimation error at the MSNE as a function of the attacker's and the defender's available resources.